mz2/WeightedLRUCache/README.md

 // and the callback passed to the cache initializer is called for the first inserted value. cache["c"] = WeightedValue<String>(weight: 1, value: "baz")
 ```

+A cache created as above behaves such that...
+- the first inserted value (with key `"a"`) will be dropped after the next two have been inserted (since the 3rd insertion brings the total weight to `11`, i.e. above the maximum of `10`).
+- the callback passed into the initializer is called (synchronously, in the call stack that results from the cache insertion of key `"c"` below).

 Beside a subscript based interface for key-based access, `keys` and `values` arrays available on `WeightedLRUCache` to return values in the order in which they were accessed by their key.
 Given the example above, `keys` for example returns the array `["c", "b", "a"]`.